-The courses taken as part of Saint Louis University's Micah program go beyond papers and exams.
-Each fosters community and connects academics with real-world problems.
+The courses taken as part of Saint Louis University's Micah Program go beyond papers and exams.
+Each course fosters community and connects SLU's academics with real-world problems.

-Faculty members who teach Micah-section courses are chosen for their interest in problems of the American city, for their experience and effectiveness as teachers, and for their dedication to social equity, justice and peace.
+Faculty members who teach Micah-section courses are chosen for their interest in the American city's problems, their experience and effectiveness as teachers, and their dedication to social equity, justice and peace.

 Minor in Urban Poverty Studies

-Drawing on the long tradition of Saint Louis University's commitment to the city of St. Louis, the interdisciplinary minor in urban poverty studies is an examination of local, national and global forms of poverty, inequality and social injustice in urban environments.
+Drawing on the long tradition of Saint Louis University's commitment to the city of St. Louis, the interdisciplinary minor in urban poverty studies examines local, national and global forms of poverty, inequality and social injustice in urban environments.
 Through coursework and practical experience serving in St. Louis, students from across academic disciplines will think critically about the most pressing problems faced by people living on the margins in contemporary cities.
-In addition, they will investigate the ways in which the minor can supplement their major field of study.
+In addition, they will investigate how the minor can supplement their major field of study.